3.b.2. Atomic particles

 Maximum size of atomic particles: neutrons and protons

-The similar size of the elements of the atomic nucleus, neutrons and protons, gives us a clue in that it could be a size similar to the maximum size of stable atomic particles –in normal conditions.
+The similar size of the elements of the atomic nucleus, neutrons, and protons, gives us a clue in that it could be a size similar to the maximum size of stable atomic particles –in normal conditions.

 All particles bigger than neutrons and protons are very unstable.

 Likewise, since the elementary particles with mass and smaller than neutrons and protons are almost all very unstable, it seems that there is a relation between a minimum size and the stability of the atomic particles.
 In other words, the minimum size of the stable particles of the atom is very similar to their maximum size.
-It appears that the reticular size is very important when it comes to the play of nuclear forces in the atomic world.
+It appears that the reticular size is significant when it comes to the play of nuclear forces in the atomic world.

-Formation of loops or curls of global aether, and the contraction of global aether
+Formation of loops or curls of Global Aether, and the contraction of Global Aether

 Due to the electromagnetic energy, the loops will accumulate reversible deformation energy, and there will be a strong tendency to revert to the original state.

-Because of the spatial contraction of global aether within the three dimensions of Euclidean space, the initial volume of the mass, or curls, would be smaller than that of a reticule of global aether.
+Because of the spatial contraction of Global Aether within the three dimensions of Euclidean space, the initial volume of the mass, or curls, would be smaller than that of a reticule of Global Aether.